karissat2/karissat2.github.io/projects/msac.md

 On the other hand, if the user selects “Program/Region”, the second drop-down menu would instead populate with different countries or regions available to study abroad students from UH Manoa.
 <center><img width="1000px" src="../img/msac-final/program-selection-country.png"></center>

+### MIX Page
 I also created the informational page for the Manoa International Exchange (MIX) program at UH Manoa.
 The page gives a brief overview of the program followed by a link to the MIX homepage and application at the bottom of the page.
 <center><img width="1000px" src="../img/msac-final/mix-page.png"></center>

 # Third Week

 For the final week, I was in charge of improving the design of the landing page and subsequent pages available to users.

+### Updated Landing Page
 I improved the design of the landing page and user pages using a CSS stylesheet and re-doing the layout of the landing page.
 <center><img width="1000px" src="../img/msac-final/landing1.png">
 <img width="1000px" src="../img/msac-final/landing2.png">
 <img width="1000px" src="../img/msac-final/landing3.png"></center>

+### New Home Page
 I also created a new homepage that the user is redirected to after logging in to the website, which looks somewhat similar to the landing page and is different from the admin home page.
 To improve the user pages, I updated the CSS stylesheet so that the pages had continuity where each page would have the same background color, font, font color, and font size.
 <center><img width="1000px" src="../img/msac-final/user-home.png"></center>